OuhscBbmc/redcap-migration/migration-to-new-server.md

 * We'll cover migrating from a local server to another local server.
   See Greg & MGB's later presentation on unique challenges of migrating to Azure.
+  It will cover unique challenges of Azure migration, after a larger discussion of hosting REDCap in Azure.

 * Suggestions are welcome.
   Consider if there are better ways to accomplish these goals,